NPR's newsroom shrinks through buyouts and layoffs

 "Today has been incredibly heavy, and I want to acknowledge how difficult it is to say goodbye to our colleagues," Evans wrote.

-NPR President and CEO Katherine Maher and Evans announced the cuts last week, describing them as targeted and necessary to save $8 million when the network anticipates a drop of $15 million in member station fees.
-Waves of layoffs have hit public radio and television stations across the country, along with PBS, since Congress clawed back the funding.
+NPR President and CEO Katherine Maher and Evans announced the cuts last week, describing them as targeted and necessary to save $8 million when the network expects a drop of $15 million in member station fees.
+Waves of layoffs have hit public radio and television stations across the U.S., along with PBS, since Congress clawed back the funding.

 Yet in the past year, donors have stepped up to support public radio stations and NPR itself.
 NPR lodged two of the largest philanthropic contributions in its history this spring.
 A $33 million gift, contributed anonymously, partly went to help NPR cover $8 million in previously announced emergency relief to stations, the network says.